cloudmesh-community/fa18-523-60/paper/paper.md

 `$ python -m pip install --upgrade pymongo`

-Furthermore, the installation process can be completed with help of the *easy_install* tool, which requires users to use the following command [@api-mongodb-com-installation].
+Furthermore, the installation process can be completed with the help of the *easy_install* tool, which requires users to use the following command [@api-mongodb-com-installation].

 `$ python -m easy_install pymongo`